 Your average morning can be an obstacle course, especially in the winter.
 You try your best to get to work on time, but by the time you’ve managed to get yourself out of bed, begrudgingly turn off your hot shower, check the weather, and choose which coat is best, the last thing you want to deal with is a foggy car window.

 A condensation-caked windshield isn’t just annoying, it’s just plain dangerous.
 It tends to subside with time and enough air system finagling, but there’s actually a quicker way to de-fog your windshield.
 All you need is three things: a tube sock, a roll of packing tape, and some kitty litter.

-Take your sock and place the roll of tape at the top of the tube and push it in so that the center of the roll makes the cuff of the sock plenty wide.
-Take your kitty litter and fill the sock up to about where your ankle would begin and then tie it off tight at that point.
-Now that you have your litter bomb, place it on your dashboard every time you park and leave your car.
-Your fog problems will be a thing of the past.
+Here’s what to do: Take your sock and place the roll of tape at the top of the tube and push it in so that the center of the roll makes the cuff of the sock plenty wide.
+(You can also stuff the roll inside the sock and fold the cuff over—whatever makes it easiest to pour in the litter.)
+Take your kitty litter and fill the sock up to about where your ankle would begin, remove the tape roll, and tie it off tight at that point.
+If you prefer, you can stuff the whole thing into a second sock for extra strength.
+This video shows you exactly how to do it: